reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   int applyAsLong(double value);
 }
 ```
-**This is the double-to-long primitive specialization for `Function`.** This is a functional interface whose functional method is `applyAsLong(double)`.
+This represents the double-to-long primitive specialization for `Function`, which is a functional interface with the functional method `applyAsLong(double)`.

-Example showing how to use `DoubleToLongFunction`:
+Here is an example that demonstrates the usage of `DoubleToLongFunction`:
 ```java
 @Test
 void doubleToLongFunction() {